Washington State Route 522: Mass transit

 The western portion of SR 522, including Lake City Way and Bothell Way, is a major public transit corridor for the region and is served by Sound Transit Express and King County Metro bus routes.
 Bus lanes were added to sections of SR 522 in Seattle, Lake Forest Park, and Kenmore in the 1990s, and were expanded in the 2000s.
 In 2002, Sound Transit launched express Route 522, traveling between Downtown Seattle and Woodinville.
 The route was truncated to the Roosevelt light rail station when it opened in October 2021.

 Sound Transit plans to run a Stride bus rapid transit line on SR 522 from NE 145th Street to the University of Washington Bothell campus as part of its Sound Transit 3 program, approved in 2016.
-Stride Line S3 is scheduled to begin service in 2026 and will terminate at the NE 148th Street light rail station in Shoreline.
+The S3 Line is scheduled to begin service in 2028 and will terminate at the NE 148th Street light rail station in Shoreline.
 The corridor has also been proposed for forms of rail transit since the mid-20th century, including the failed Forward Thrust ballot measures of 1968 and 1970, the Seattle Monorail Project, and light rail in the Sound Transit long-range plan.